harawata/fmsqlscratchpad/README.md

 FM SQL Scratchpad
 ===============

 FM SQL Scratchpad is an effort to improve productivity when writing FileMaker's ExecuteSQL function.
+Here is a short [demo video](http://youtu.be/nI50qWtkinM).

 ![Screen](screen.png)